maniacs-satm/que-failure/README.md

  been exhausted.
 Custom behaviour can be achieved through the `after_final_retry` callback, which will be passed the error encountered and the job.

-Once all retries have been exhausted, the job will be failed and the `on_unhandled_error` callback will be invoked.
+Once all retries have been exhausted, the job will be failed and the `on_unhandled_failure` callback will be invoked.
 It is possible to bypass this behaviour and simply destroy the job with `destroy_after_final_retry!`, which will do nothing other than destroy the job.

 ```ruby
 class ProcessWebhook < Que::Job